 This programme of activity is guided by a steering group of disabled people, some of whom represent disabled people’s organisations alongside non-disabled allies.

 PHM has worked with this group over the past few years to develop exhibitions, discussion events and a film series exploring what independence and Independent Living means for disabled people.
 Topics have included disabled people’s experiences of the impact of Covid-19 on Independent Living.

 Disabled People, Independent Living and Covid-19

 This film explores what independence and Independent Living means for disabled people, telling you a little about the history of Independent Living in the UK, and how Covid-19 has had an effect on their lives.

 This film is available as one film, and also as three separate shorter films:

-These films will be available on PHM’s website in early 2021.
+These films will be available on PHM’s website later in 2021.